mastomoda-1126/experiments/README.md

    - Edit `ExternalWorld(selection_pressure=0.8, ai_shift_speed=0.9)` to represent harsher or kinder outside markets.
 Higher values raise the adaptability threshold staff must clear to thrive after leaving.

 3. **Macro constraints**
    - The `EnvironmentConstraints` dataclass (`budget_pressure`, `regulation_rigidity`, `demographic_pressure`) is created right before the `SchoolEcosystem`.
-Raising these numbers simulates tighter budgets, tougher regulation, or shrinking student pools and will influence several downstream ticks.
+Raising these numbers simulates tighter budgets, tougher regulations, or shrinking student pools and will influence several downstream ticks.

 4. **School starting stats**
    - `SchoolEcosystem(...)` is instantiated with dozens of baseline indices (infrastructure health, suppression level, portal maturity, AI accessibility, etc.).
 Override the defaults directly in the constructor call—or reassign attributes after creation—to encode a healthier or more fragile organization.